2026 Badge

 Competition Recap

 T20Sim Cup #15 delivered a dramatic completed tournament, with ten teams battling through nine league rounds before a finals series decided the champion.
 The group stage was fiercely contested, but the title ultimately went to Storm Chasers, who defeated Southern Superstars in the final.
-Although several teams looked dangerous during the league phase, the competition proved once again that topping the table is no guarantee of lifting the trophy.
+This time, the team that finished top of the ladder also held its nerve in the knockout rounds and completed the job.

 The early story of the tournament belonged to Storm Chasers, who finished top of the ladder with 14 points from nine matches, ending the league stage 2 points clear of second place.
 Lahore Falcons, Auckland Arrows, and Southern Superstars completed the top four and moved into the semifinals, while the rest of the field fell short of finals qualification.
 That made the playoff race important right to the end, with teams jostling for position and momentum before knockout cricket began.